smkraushaar/oil_and_gas/README.md

 # oil_and_gas

+This post contains R code for using a random forest model to predict economic oil wells.
+Please note - the data used in the model is propietary so I could not include it.

 ##Random Forest Model Steps for Predicting Economic Oil Wells:
 1. Collect geologic property grids for 1 zone in Petra using petrophysical logs from vertical wells (resistivity, DPHI, net pay, water saturation, gross thickness, etc)
 a.
 This is the most difficult step.